wejiji/BugTracker/README.md

 - **`com.example.bugtracker.repository`:** Data access and interaction with the database.

 ## API Documentation
 The API is documented using Swagger UI.
 Before exploring the documentation, ensure you have the prerequisites installed.
-Run the app and then explore the documentation at http://localhost:8080/swagger-ui/index.html.
+Run the app and then explore the documentation at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html).
 (Note: Do not add '/' at the end of the URL).

-## Testing
-The app contains mostly unit tests and few integration tests.
-Unit tests are not dependent on any mock library.
-Fake objects, which simulate specific behaviors, are used for isolated testing environments in unit tests.
-More tests need to be added to ensure the correct operation of the app.

-# Getting Started
+## Getting Started

-To run this program, follow these steps:

-## Prerequisites
+### Prerequisites
 1. **Java Development Kit (JDK 17):**
    - Download JDK 17 (Java SE Development Kit 17) from Oracle's official website.

 2. **H2 Database (Version 2.2.224):**
    - Download H2 Database from the official website.

-## Database Configuration
+### Database Configuration
 **H2 Database Setup:**
 - After H2 Database installation, create a database with the following parameters:
   - **URL:** `jdbc:h2:tcp://localhost//todo3`
   - **Username:** `sa` (no password required)
   - To create a database with a different URL, use `jdbc:h2:/[databasenameyouwant]`.

-## Running the Program
+### Running the Program
 - **Navigate to Program Directory:**
   - Open a command prompt window and navigate to the directory where the program is saved.